DeepKondal/Aware_microservice/README.md

 ## Conclusion

 The Aware-Microservices project showcases the implementation of a microservices architecture using modern technologies.
 By following the instructions provided, you can set up and run the project on your local machine, gaining insights into the workings of a microservices-based system.

+##Notes by Abideep
+To run this, install Rabbitmq and make sure a user is created as id & pwd - 'guest' Also, rename the .env.example --> .env
+To run this, run docker-compose build in the same directory as docker-compose.yml file.